ordinary-dev/phoenix/readme.md

 Service settings can be set through environment variables.

-(You are reading documentation for a future version.)

 | Variable            | Description                                                      | Default                               |
 | ---                 | ---                                                              | ---                                   |
 | DB_PATH             | Path to the sqlite database.                                     | Docker: `/var/lib/phoenix/db.sqlite3` |